Hemophilia A DNA Evaluation (Sendout)

 Description

-Test Information: Severe patients that are negative for the DNA Factor VIII inversion or patients that have moderate or mild hemophilia can be evaluated for mutations.
-Through our current screening methods, a mutation is found ~90-95% of the time.
+Test Information: Patients with severe hemophilia A that are negative for the DNA Factor VIII inversion or patients that have moderate or mild hemophilia can be evaluated for variants by Sanger sequencing of the 26 exons of the F8 gene and the 5’untranslated and 3’ untranslated regions.
+Through current screening methods, a variant is found ~96% of the time.

-If the specific mutation cannot be identified, intragenic linkage is often useful to trace the affected allele through the family tree by following 5 polymorphic sites.
+If the specific variant cannot be identified, intragenic linkage is often useful to trace the affected allele through the family tree.
 Linkage studies also help identify the de novo origin of mutations in families with an isolated occurrence (eg: maternal grandparents).
-Intragenic linkage may be useful in 80-90% of families where key family members (patient and both parents of potential carrier) are available.
+Linkage studies may be informative in families who have hemophilia A where no variant is able to be identified in the proband Intragenic linkage may be useful in 80-90% of families where key family members (patient and both parents of potential carrier) are available.

-Additional Test Information: For approximately half of the severe hemophilia A patients (and moderate cases with FVIII levels of ~1%), the DNA Factor VIII Inversion will be negative.
-For these patients, along with the moderate and mild patients, the Hemophilia A Mutation Evaluation will be performed to identify the mutation.
-A MDE (mutation detection enhancement) screen will be performed initially and if needed, will be followed by a sequence screen.
-Once identified, the genotype will be tested by confirmation analysis.
+Additional Test Information: For approximately half of the severe hemophilia A patients (and some moderate cases with FVIII levels of ~1%), the DNA Factor VIII Inversion testing will be negative.
+For these patients, along with the moderate and mild patients, the Hemophilia A Mutation Evaluation will be performed to identify the causative variant.
+Screening of the F8 gene will be performed by Sanger sequencing.
+If no causative variant is identified through Sanger sequencing, Multiplex Ligation-dependent Probe Amplification (MLPA) is performed.
+Confirmation is performed by sequencing the exon in which the variant is located or by MLPA if necessary.

 Ordering Requirements:

-• Orders from Washington Center for Bleeding Disorders (SEAWBD, ISEAWBD) and FHCC Hematology are pre-approved.
+- Orders from Washington Center for Bleeding Disorders (SEAWBD) and FHCC Hematology are pre-approved.
 Orders from other locations require Laboratory Medicine Resident approval.

 References